borglab/gtsam/GTSAM-Concepts.md

 * valid expressions:
   * `group::act(g,t)`, for some instance of a space T, that can be acted upon by the group
-  * `group::act(g,t,H)`, if the group acted upon is a continuous differentiable manifold
+  * `group::act(g,t,H)`, if the space acted upon is a continuous differentiable manifold

 Lie Group
 ---------